Haufe-Lexware/api-style-guide/collection-resources.md

 #####HTTP Status

-If the provided resource identifier is not found, responds '404 Not Found' HTTP status.
-Otherwise, '200 OK' HTTP status should be utilized when data is found.
+If the provided resource identifier is not found, responds `404 Not Found` HTTP status.
+Otherwise, `200 OK` HTTP status should be utilized when data is found.

 ###Update Single Ressource